 Ralph Woods is buried at Montrose.

-I’m still in contact with one of the sisters.
+I’m still in contact with one of his daughters.

 Leora’s Letters: The Story of Love and Loss for an Iowa Family During World War II is available from Amazon in paperback and ebook, also as an audiobook, narrated by Paul Berge.

 It’s also the story behind the Wilson brothers featured on the Dallas County Freedom Rock at Minburn, Iowa.
 All five served.
 Only two came home.